Old Fashion Cold And Flu Remidies

-Here are some old tried and true remedies to aid with comforting the common cold.
+Here are some old tried and true remedies to aid in comforting the common cold.

 2. Mix 2 tab.
 Molasses into a cup of chamomile tea.
 This drink can be given at night to sooth one off to sleep with a sweet tea.
 The chamomile is also soothing on the stomach, and aids to promote sleep.

-3. Sassafras tea is also great it aid in diminishing fever, and soothing one's throat.
+3. Sassafras tea is also great it can aid in diminishing fever and soothing one's throat.

 4. Cold Eeze Lozenges.
-These are an all natural lozenges that are made with Zinc.
+These are all natural lozenges that are made of Zinc.
 Studies show the zinc will help reduce the length and severity of a cold.
-These wonderful lozenges can be purchased at most drug stores or health food stores.

-4. Homemade chicken soup.
-Helps with congestion, and is thought to be an all around good cold remedy.
+4. Homemade chicken soup can helps with nasal congestion and is thought to be an all-around good cold remedy.

 6. Garlic and warm milk.
-1 good size glove of garlic crushed and mixed in 1 cup of warm milk.
+1 good size clove of garlic crushed and mixed in 1 cup of warm milk.
 This concoction is said to shorten the duration of a cold.
-An active compound in garlic, allicin, is known to be a good decongestant.
-Garlic is also known to have potent antioxidant properties, so it couldn't hurt.
+An active compound in garlic "allicin" is known to be a good decongestant.
+Garlic is also known to have potent antioxidant properties.

 7. Vitamin C. Eat foods that are high in vitamin C. Studies show taking vitamin C will shorten the length of a cold.

-8. Echinacea, the Chinese have been using Echinacea for centuries for its strong antibiotic properties.
-World Health Organization also supports use of Echinacea for use to shorten the common cold.
+8. Echinacea - Chinese have been using Echinacea for centuries for its strong antibiotic properties.
+World Health Organization also supports the uses of Echinacea to shorten the common cold.

 9. Cough syrup can be made very easily in your own kitchen.
 Slowly boil a lemon with its skin on for about 8 minutes.
-Cut the lemon in two parts and squeeze the juice with the use of a squeezer.
-Add the lemon juice to a glass.
+Cut the lemon into two parts and squeeze the juice into a glass.
 Mix in two tablespoonfuls of glycerin, (purchase glycerin at your local drugstore or health food store.).
 Stir lemon juice and glycerin together.
-Add 1 tablespoonful of honey.
-This cough syrup will real ease a sore throat.
+Add 1 tablespoonful of honey mix well.
+This cough syrup will really ease a sore throat.

 9. Feed a cold; starve a fever.
 There is a theory that eating less during a cold may shorten the duration of the cold.
 However, nutritionists strongly disagree with this theory, because the body that is stricken with a cold needs more nutrients, to aid in fighting off illness.

-10. Breathe steam.
-Steam does help liquefy and loosens mucus.
-This mucus helps clear airways, and can decrease nasal congestion.
+10. Breathing steam - Steam does help liquefy and loosens mucus.

 Neti pots are part of the ancient Ayurvedic therapy, Jalneti.
-Jala Neti, is a method of nasal irrigation that uses a small ceramic pot (neti pot), along with salt, and warm water.
+Jala Neti is a method of nasal irrigation that uses a small ceramic pot, along with salt, and warm water.
 This ancient nasal irrigation method has been around for over 5,000 years.
-Used to relieve a variety of sinus problems.
-Such as nasal congestion, sinus drip, sinus headache, and also may help prevent cold, and flu.
+This nasal flushing can be used to relieve a variety of sinus problems.
+Such as simple nasal congestion, sinus drip, sinus headache, and also can aid in preventing colds.

-Snorting salt water, via a neti pot is becoming recognized once again as an effective way to eliminate sinus congestion, battle the common cold and relieve problems due to allergies.
-People are becoming tired of analgesic drugs, that as a rule come with unwanted side effects.
-Nasal irrigation may be is the way to go?
-Its cheap, fast and extremely effective.
+Snorting salt water, via a neti pot has become recognized once again as an effective way to eliminate sinus congestion, battle the common cold and relieve problems due to allergies.
+People are becoming discouraged with analgesic drugs that can come with unwanted side effects.
+Nasal irrigation Its cheap, fast and extremely effective.

 How does nasal irrigation help with sinus problems?
-Basically, what the neti pot does is gently wash away excess mucous, bacteria, pollen, allergens and viruses from the sinus cavity.
-Nasal irrigation aids in cleansing the sinus cavity, just by simply washing out the pus and mucous which contains harmful bacteria.
-Then, the immune system's natural antibodies, which are present in the mucous membranes of the nose, again can do the work of depleting harmful bacteria from causing illness.
+Basically, what the neti pot does is gently wash away excess mucus, bacteria, pollen, allergens and viruses from the sinus cavity.

 Prevention Is The Key To Not Catching A Cold

 Since there are no known cures for colds and flu, prevention must be your goal.
 Wash your hands frequently.
-Colds are circulate by direct contact.
-So keep your hands clean If you have the sniffles, use a tissue.
-Never sneeze or cough into your hand,Discard tissue after one uses.
-Don't Touch Your Face, keep your hands away from any body orifices.
-Otherwise you are opening up your body to cold germs.
+Colds are circulated by direct contact.
+So keep your hands clean If you have the sniffles, use a tissue, discard tissue after one uses.

 Add Yogurt to your diet. studies show that eating a 1 cup of low-fat yogurt can reduce your susceptibility to colds by 25 %.
 Yogurt has beneficial bacteria that stimulates the immune system to fight off that cold fight disease.

-Relax and make sure to get at least 8 hours off sleep a night.
+Relax and make sure to get at least 8 hours of sleep a night.

 If you can, take a Sauna, researchers aren't clear about the exact role saunas play in prevention, One theory, when taking a sauna you inhale air hotter than 80 degrees, the increased temperature of the inhaled air is thought to denature the cold and flu virus.